Keep your stuff up to date

 build/dependencyUpdates directory.
 Jason support in bash doesn’t exists, but you can use

 jq for working with json in bash (

 Or you can ask google for some advice on how to use sed and improvise:

 #!/bin/sh ./gradlew -DoutputFormatter=json dependencyUpdates > /dev/null 2>&1 MAX_OUTDATED_DEPENDENCIES=$1 REPORT="build/dependencyUpdates/report.txt" OUDATED_DEPENDENCIES_COUNT=`sed -n -e '/The following dependencies have later/,$p' $REPORT | tail -n +2 | wc -l` if [ $OUDATED_DEPENDENCIES_COUNT -ge $MAX_OUTDATED_DEPENDENCIES ]; then echo "There is $OUDATED_DEPENDENCIES_COUNT outdated dependencies!" printf '%b\n\n' "$(cat $REPORT)" exit $OUDATED_DEPENDENCIES_COUNT fi

 Now all you have to do is execute this script with single number param which will be maximum number of acceptable outdated libraries.

 To find outdated libraries using maven you can use versions-maven-plugin.
 Add versions plugin to your plugins section:

 want to run this check on CI tool then we need to analyze versions output.
 Luckily we don’t have to

-file.
+to file.
 Just run

 mvn versions:display-dependency-updates -Dversions.outputFile=target/outdated.txt